-They have been gorgeously-designed by the landscape architect Edouard André.
+They are gorgeously designed by the landscape architect Edouard André.

 Waste is also sorted out in different bins while dry toilets are set up for your disposal.

-The glasses at the festival are tracked with deposits of 1 euro.
+The glasses at the festival are tracked with a small deposit.

-You get your coin back any time you return the cup to the place that you purchased your drink at.
+You get your coin back any time you return the cup to the place you purchased your drink.

-The ‘brandy’ city of Cognac is situated on both sides of the Charente river and is a graceful, historic place with many old sites such as the Valois castle, the Saint-Jacques gateway and the Saint-Léger church.
+Cognac city is situated on both sides of the Charente river and is a graceful, historical place with many old sites such as the Valois castle, the Saint-Jacques gateway and the Saint-Léger church.